sul-dlss/hungry-hungry-hippo/README.md

 ## Deployment

-The application is deployed continuously by our on-prem Jenkins service (`sul-ci-prod`) to the H3 staging environment on every merge to `main`.
+During work cycles, the application is deployed continuously by our on-prem Jenkins service (`sul-ci-prod`) to the H3 staging environment on every merge to `main`.
 See `Jenkinsfile` for how that is wired up.
 Notifications for deployments are sent to the `#dlss-access-cd` Slack channel.

 ## Development